hstarmans/rotorbalancer/README.md

 Balancing putty: <br>
 In the industry two systems are used.
 A 2 component epoxy resin putty by [Weicon](https://www.weicon.de/en/products/adhesives-and-sealants/2-component-adhesives-and-sealants/epoxy-resin-systems/plastic-metal/298/epoxy-resin-putty)
 A single component UV curable expory resin system, e.g. by [Shenk](http://www.schenck-worldwide.com/PDF/de-de1/Epoxidharz-Unwucht-Korrektursystem.pdf).
 In german it is called Wuchtkitt.
 The compound has a ceramic filling and the density is 2 gram per cubic centimer.
 Component was ordered via [modular](https://www.modulor.de).
 An alternative is to use lead or metal tape.
-Lead has a density of 11 gram per cubic centimer.
+Lead has a density of 11 gram per cubic centimer. <br>
 Optical plate: <br>
 Used an optical aluminum breadboard from Thorlabs with M6 screws as base.
 Attach device to something heavy.